-Learn more about award winning playwright, artist, activist and author Daniel Beaty, who is currently performing at the Arena Stage.
+Learn more about an award-winning playwright, artist, activist, and author Daniel Beaty, who is currently performing at the Arena Stage.

 It is rare to find in one man all the characteristics that embody the definition of performing acts.
 However, Daniel Beaty is our modern day one man show.
 His latest return to the Arena Stage chronicles the controversial life and career of legendary African-American performer Paul Robeson.
 This particular act portrays over 40 characters, and while it’s a formidable challenge Beaty performs with such ease and grace that captivates the audience through his charismatic voice.
 Currently performing The Tallest Tree in the Forest, Daniel took some time from his hectic schedule to answer some of our questions.